04GARION/3D_SPH/README.md

 ## Usage

-Local openGL files, such as glad, are needed.
+Local openGL files, such as glfw & glad, are needed.
 Solutions can be built in Visual Studio.